AleksandarDzudzevic/Project_unit_4/README.md

         return render_template("profile.html", user = user, posts = posts, current_user_id=int(current_user_id))

 ```
-Fig. 18 shows
+Fig. 18 shows the code developed in order to allow posting reviews on the social media website.
+The algorithm I developed uses if statements to gather article's title,content,time of posting, and checks if the information is being provided by the user currently sigend in.
+If that is the case a new post will be inserted and the page will be refreshed, now showing the newly posted article.
+I developed this algorithm using patern recognition from the login page where a similar type was used where after a certain validation a query was used which inserted data inputed into the database.
+With this said, this feature ws successfully developed and client's criteria 2 was successfully met.

-### Success Criteria 3: The social network website will have a feature to display all users and the city about which they post.
+### Success Criteria 3: The social network website will have a feature to display all users, their contact email, and the show the city about which they post.
 ```.py
 @app.route('/users')
 @token_required